from the head of school

 The School is well-equipped with modern research instrumentation including a large number of major research facilities.

 In 2012, members of the School received over $7.3M in new research funding, leading to a total of 32 Discovery Grants, 3 ARC Future Fellows; 7 other Fellowships and 6 Linkage Grants from the Australian Research Council, totaling (with other grants) $12.1M in competitive research funding.
-Our research continues to receive national and international recognition including the David Craig Medal to Professor Max Crossley; the RACI Weickhardt Medal for Distinguished Contribution to Economic Advancement to Professor Thomas Maschmeyer; PhD candidate, Ms Lara Malins, who was recently awarded the prestigious RACI Feutrill Prize, and Professor Scott Kable and Dr Meredith Jordan, who were lead authors of a study published in Science.
+Our research continues to receive national and international recognition with highlights in 2012 including the David Craig Medal and the Robert Burns Woodward Career award to Professor Max Crossley; the RACI Weickhardt Medal for Distinguished Contribution to Economic Advancement to Professor Thomas Maschmeyer; the RACI Applied Research Award to Professor Sébastien Perrier; the Ahmed Zewail Prize in Molecular Sciences to Emeritus Professor Noel Hush; the Asian and Oceanian Photochemistry Association prize to Associate Professor Tim Schmidt; PhD candidate, Ms Lara Malins, who was awarded the prestigious RACI Feutrill Prize and a number of other prizes, and Professor Scott Kable and Associate Professor Meredith Jordan, who were lead authors of a study published in Science.

 Professor Kate Jolliffe